-- For if we live, we live for the Lord; and if we die, we also die for the Lord.
+- For both if we live, we live for the Lord; and if we die, we die for the Lord.
 Therefore, both if we live and if we die, we are the Lord’s.

-- For the Anointed died and lived for this: so He might rule over both the living and the dead.
+- For the Anointed died and lived again for this: so He might rule over both the dead and the living.

 - But you, why do you judge your brother?
 Or also, why do you disdain your brother?
 For we will all stand before the judgement seat of God.

-- For it was – and is – written: “As I live says the Lord: every knee will bow, and every tongue will confess to God.”(84)quotation/allusion to Isaiah 45:23
+- For it is *written: “As I live, says the Lord, every knee will bow to Me, and every tongue will confess to God.”1quotation/allusion to Isaiah 45:23

-- So then, each of us will give an account of himself to God.
+- So then, each of us will give an account concerning himself to God.

-- I did – and do – know, and was – and am – convinced in the Lord Jesus that nothing is unclean because of itself… except to the man who considers something to be unclean; to that man, it’s unclean.
+- I have known and have been convinced in the Lord Jesus that nothing is unclean because of itself, except to the man who considers something to be unclean; to that man, it’s unclean.